ZaymonFC/Ephemeris/README.md

 ## Motivations & Ambitions ⚡️
 - To __allow the development__ of some personal projects which follow `Command Query Responsibility Segregation` I am in need of a simple message queueing system.
 - If the client application crashes, I need a low overhead way to ensure processing of unprocessed commands and events.
+- I need the library to either be written completely in `FSharp` or expose an `FSharp` API.
 - I need a simple bus to buffer and store commands and events.
 - I would like to use an in memory data store like Redis to leverage redis Queues and Sets.
 - I would like a simple API/mechanism to acknowledge that I am done processing an event.